Julia-Bobo-Hu/IoTAnalytics-Realtime-Ingestion-Inference/README.md

 You can change the SQL query according to your own need.

 ## Step 3: Add IoT pipeline activity
+A Pipeline is composed of an array of activities.
 In this step, various pipeline activities can be added for data cleansing and feature engineering.
-In
+In the following images, it showed examples of either adding filter activity or lambda function to the pipeline.

+## Step 4: Use IoT dataset from step 3 as input for Sagemaker notebook